About Dr Michelle Kornblum

 Michelle supports women and men going through all phases of family planning and early parenting challenges including infertility; fertility treatment; mental health issues in pregnancy; recovery from birth trauma; pregnancy loss and neonatal loss; postnatal depression and anxiety; and adjustment to parenting.
 This includes working with mums, dads and same sex couples to enhance their parenting experiences.
 Michelle also helps women and men who have had earlier life experiences of anxiety, depression or eating disorders, which may have become active again under the changes and stressors of pregnancy or new parenthood.

 Approach to Therapy

-Having undertaken training in Cognitive Behavioural Therapy, Interpersonal Therapy, Schema Therapy and Compassion focused therapy (with links to a mindfulness based approach), Michelle draws on attachment theory and psychodynamic approaches to better understand couple and family relationships.
+Having undertaken training in Cognitive Behavioural Therapy, Interpersonal Therapy, Acceptance and Commitment Therapy, and Compassion Focused Therapy (with links to a Mindfulness-based approach), Michelle draws on Attachment Theory and Psychodynamic approaches to better understand couple and family relationships.
 Michelle works collaboratively with clients to identify goals for treatment and adapts her therapeutic approach to meet each client’s individual needs.

 Registered with Psychology Board of Australia

 Member of APS College of Clinical Psychologists